Mailbutler/dash_creator/README.md

 Add a share chart function (send chart id with a temporary hash stored in redis), export chart as image

 Customize everything on your chart:
-- points style & size
+- points style & size for each dataset
+- line (style, stepped) for each dataset
 - tooltips (particularly add info)
-- data labelling on chart
+- data labeling on chart (values next to points)
 - bar (horizontal, several colors for non date)
-- line (style, stepped)

 Probably some stuff to do with acts_as_dashboard_object: self defined partials.
 Explain the DashboardObject usage, what about customized partials ?
 Change chart's one ?